xsf/xmpp-providers-website/content/blog/2024-03-28-xmpp-providers-support-chat-server.md

 Read on our [setup of the XMPP Providers Server](https://invent.kde.org/melvo/xmpp-providers-server/-/blob/master/README.md).
 We are happy to hear your feedback!

-We want to encourage to use XMPP and run your own instance.
+We encourage you to use XMPP and run your own server instance, maybe even by becoming a public provider.
 But keep in mind that providing a public service comes with great responsibility you should be aware of.
 Best practices can be discussed in many [public chats](https://xmpp.org/community/chat/).